 The only amounts that should be reported on the Schedule of Liabilities are the principal amounts that are outstanding on the individual items.
 Interest is not reported on the Schedule of Liabilities.
-Amounts that should be excluded from this schedule are payments due to vendors or employees that are expected to be paid normally as part of the disbursement cycle (i.e., accounts payable, payroll accruals), interfund loans (they do not represent a net claim on the financial resources of the district) and regular operating leases (except non-cancelable operating leases).
+Amounts that should be excluded from this schedule are payments due to vendors or employees that are expected to be paid normally as part of the disbursement cycle (i.e., accounts payable, payroll accruals), interfund loans (they do not represent a net claim on the financial resources of the district) and short-term leases.